A Convex Obstacle Avoidance Formulation: Preliminaries

 \subsubsection{Nonconvex Programming Algorithms}

-Nonconvex programming presents significant challenges relative to its convex counterpart, as discussed in \cite{Nocedal2006NumericalOptimization}, though several well-established solution strategies exist.
-Two widely adopted approaches are Interior Point (IP) algorithms and Sequential Quadratic Programming (SQP), whose properties are briefly reviewed here.

-Despite the added complexity, nonconvex optimization algorithms retain many of the desirable features of convex methods.
-Under suitable assumptions, both IP and SQP algorithms are proven to achieve local convergence \cite{Wachter2005LineConvergence}, \cite{Ulbrich2004AProgramming}, with the potential for superlinear convergence rates \cite{Byrd1997OnProgramming}.
-Distinctive features compared to convex algorithms include the use of the Filter Method and the Feasibility Restoration Phase, which improve robustness but introduce additional computational expense.
-Additional assumptions on problem structure (e.g., Section 3.1 of \cite{Wachter2005LineConvergence}) may also apply.
-SQP methods are particularly attractive because they leverage efficient convex optimization solvers, while incorporating modifications analogous to those used in IP methods for nonconvex problems \cite{Gill2012SequentialMethods}.
+Nonconvex programming introduces significant challenges \cite{Nocedal2006NumericalOptimization}, but established algorithms such as interior point methods and Sequential Quadratic Programming (SQP), remain effective.
+Under suitable assumptions, both achieve local convergence \cite{Wachter2005LineConvergence, Ulbrich2004AProgramming}, with the potential for superlinear convergence \cite{Byrd1997OnProgramming}.
+Robustness enhancements, such as filter methods and the feasibility restoration phases, improve reliability but increase computational cost.
+Additional assumptions on problem structure (e.g., Section 3.1 of \cite{Wachter2005LineConvergence}) apply.

-A specialized subclass of SQP algorithms, Successive Convex Programming (SSCP), addresses nonconvexity by solving a sequence of convex subproblems.
-Although SQP and SSCP share conceptual similarities, their formulations differ significantly.
-For instance, SSCP often relies on the elastic problem \cite{Gill2012SequentialMethods} to mitigate infeasibility introduced by linearization.
-In this work, a specific SSCP variant, Successive Convexification (SCvx) \cite{Mao2016SuccessiveProperties}, is adopted and subsequently applied to both nonconvex and mixed integer programming problems, thereby linking nonconvex algorithmic strategies directly to the obstacle avoidance formulations under study.
+SQP is particularly appealing because it repeatedly solves convex subproblems, leveraging efficient solvers while incorporating modifications needed for nonconvexity \cite{Gill2012SequentialMethods}.
+A related subclass, Successive Convex Programming (SSCP), addresses nonconvexity by solving a sequence of convex approximations.
+In this work, a specific SSCP variant is adopted, Successive Convexification (SCvx) \cite{Mao2016SuccessiveProperties}, which is later extended to mixed integer programming.
+This connection between nonconvex algorithms and convex subproblems further underscores the value of convex OA formulations.